tarsonis125/mcp-crawl4ai-rag-ChromaDB-V1/README.md

 ## 🛠️ What's Included

-When you run `docker-compose up -d`, you get:
+When you run `docker-compose up --build -d`, you get:

 ### Core Services
 - **Frontend** (Port 3737): React dashboard for managing knowledge and tasks